-- Development landward of the greenway setback.
-Development, exterior alterations, excavations, and fills landward of the greenway setback are not required to be riverdependent or river-related and are subject to greenway review, unless exempt under Section 33.440.320, Exemptions. - 2.
+- 1. Development landward of the greenway setback.
+Development, exterior alterations, excavations, and fills landward of the greenway setback are not required to be river-dependent or river-related and are subject to greenway review, unless exempt under Section 33.440.320, Exemptions. - 2.
 Development within the greenway setback.
-Development, exterior alterations, excavations, fills, and associated tree removal within the greenway setback that are river-dependent or river-related may be allowed if approved through greenway review, unless exempt under Section 33.440.320, Exemptions.
+Development, exterior alterations, excavations, or fills within the greenway setback that are river-dependent or river-related may be allowed if approved through greenway review, unless exempt under Section 33.440.320, Exemptions.
 Development, exterior alterations, excavations, or fills that are not river-dependent or river-related require greenway review and a Greenway Goal Exception to locate in the greenway setback.